Sleep Training FAQs

 Yes!
 We have several twins’ sleep experts on our team, and can get them sleeping through the night and napping in the same room really quickly.

 It will work.
 We will not let you fail.
 Our baby sleep experts interview you very carefully to ensure we can help.
 If we have any doubts, we’ll tell you straight.
 We’re very proud and protective of our flawless 5 star reviews, and will move mountains to ensure you have the best experience working with us.
 Can we guarantee that your baby will sleep 12 hours from 7pm-7am every night, or that you won’t ever have to attend to your baby in the night again?
 Nope, unfortunately babies are human.
 They get sick, they get teeth, and there are infinite opportunities for setbacks.
 But here’s the thing – we will set you up with all the baby sleep therapy tools you need to overcome any setback.
 We won’t say goodbye until you feel 100% confident that you’re all set, your baby is a Master Sleeper, and that you don’t need us anymore.
-Bottom line, you can’t “fail” with one of us on your team.
+Bottom line, you can’t “fail” with a Mommywise sleep coach on your team.

 Honestly?
 No. We’ve read all of the sleep training books, and unfortunately, they all contradict one another.
 We hear from our clients that following books has led them to far too much crying, and repeated failure.
 Why?
 Because it’s impossible to be consistent if you’ve got so much contradictory noise in your head, and if you’re already sleep deprived, how can you follow a book in the middle of the night?
 What do you do when the “plan” doesn’t work for your baby?
-When you change up your strategy every night, your baby gets confused, cries harder and longer, and probably give up at 3am.
+When you change up your strategy every night, your baby gets confused, cries harder and longer, and you probably give up at 3am.
 Feel free to read all the sleep training books, but we’re fairly certain that you and your baby will be more confused than when you started!

 At four months, newborns grow into more wakeful babies.
 It’s developmental.
 Most become more alert and aware of their surroundings.
 Nearly every family who contacts us says that their baby was sleeping really well between 8-12 weeks (sometimes in 6-8 hours stretches), but then it all fell apart between 12-16 weeks.
 If a baby hasn’t learned to self-soothe by 4 months, they will become harder to put down; night wakings will increase, and naps will shorten.
 This is the 4-month “sleep regression,” which is developmentally normal for a baby who hasn’t learned to sleep independently.
-But here’s the thing—babies who experience our sleep solutions don’t experience a 4-month sleep regression!
+But here’s the thing—babies who experience our sleep training solutions don’t experience a 4-month sleep regression!
 If we sleep train your baby before 16 weeks, they’ll sleep right through it (though they will develop normal increases in awareness).

 You bet.
 Many of the families we work with have two homes, and travel on weekends and holidays.
 If everyone is on board, our initial sleep training service can help your baby seamlessly transition from one home to another.